 Nevada only permits people aged 21 and above to place wagers on sports events.
 Thankfully, bettors can place wagers on all the most exciting sports throughout the year, including the NFL, NHL, soccer, MLB, and much more.
 The only real drawback when it comes to Nevada’s online sports betting is the lack of support for online registration, deposits, and withdrawals.

-Some notable online sportsbooks found in Nevada include the likes of William Hill, BetMGM, and STN Sports.
+Some notable online sportsbooks found in Nevada include the likes of Caesars, BetMGM, and STN Sports.
 We expect more big names to arrive in the state over the coming decade.

 Considering Nevada’s long history when it comes to gambling, it’s always surprising for bettors when they hear that online casinos are yet to become a reality in the state.